Cuis-Smalltalk/Learning-Cuis/SamplePackage1.md

 ![Cuis Window](SamplePkg/Sample-Package-011.png)

-The upper left _pane_ in the Browser lists class _categories_.
+The upper left _pane_ in the Browser lists class categories.

-We want to add a new category.
+We want to add a new class category.
 Cmd-Click on this pane to gets it's context menu and select 'add item..'

 ![Cuis Window](SamplePkg/Sample-Package-012.png)